cs1302uga/cs1302-minesweeper-alpha/README.md

   by the graders and added to the class path, as needed, when compiling other files.

-* **(100 points) Development Environment:** This project must be implemented in Java 8, and it *must compile and run* correctly on Nike using the specific version of Java 8 that is setup according to the instructions provided by your instructor.
+* **(100 points) Development Environment:** This project must be implemented in Java 8, and it *must compile and run* correctly on Odin using the specific version of Java 8 that is setup according to the instructions provided by your instructor.
 Graders are instructed not to modify source code in an attempt to to make a submission compile.